Sahana-bit-oss/Sahana-bit-oss/README.md

 # Publications

 ## AI in the Industrial Sector
-I have published a paper on "AI in the Industrial Sector," showcasing the transformative impact of artificial intelligence in industrial applications.
+I have published a paper on "AI in the Industrial Sector", showcasing the transformative impact of artificial intelligence in industrial applications.

 ---